wentura/payro.cz/README.md

 ## 📝 License

-This project is proprietary software for Payro.cz.
+This project is proprietary software for FKTR.cz.

 ## 🤝 Contributing